-Model Safeguarding & Child Protection Policy for Schools
+Model Safeguarding & Child Protection Policy for Schools With addendum for COVID-19

 This model policy is a framework and should be seen as a starting point for development to fit your school's individual context.
 You should review each section of the policy to ensure it is appropriate and you may decide to add or remove information dependent upon your setting.